Jeavon/FunWithVirtualContent/Readme.md

 An example using the mystical `UmbracoVirtualNodeByIdRouteHandler` and a custom `UrlProvider`
 ##

-**Notice: This is only a POC and is full of holes and potential issues**
+**Notice: This is only a POC and is full of holes and potential issues, if you want to make it better please get in contact**

 ## The problem and node structure ##